Mailbox challenges / one time authentication codes

 Passlock can issue mailbox challenges for email-based one-time code flows.
-They work well for account signup, passwordless login, and account management scenarios such as email-change verification.
+They work well for email verification, account management and account recovery scenarios.
+They can also be used for passwordless login if passkeys are not available/supported.

 Each challenge has three important values: